 For thousands of years, cultures from East to West have included sprouts in their diet — and medicine.

 With beans and lentils, sometimes you will want to simple soak them, other times you will want to sprout them.
-If you sprout them with a significant tail, you will notice a change of flavor between sprouted and unsprouted.
+If you sprout them with a tail longer than 1/4″, you will notice a change of flavor between sprouted and unsprouted.
+See How to Cook with Sprouted Beans.

 There are lots of charts on the Internet with soaking and sprouting times for various beans, seeds and nuts.